fulyakocaman/PortfolioProjects/Intro_Machine_Learning/Real_World_Data_Correlation_Regularization/README.md

-In this project we will see some of the challenges of working with a “real-world” dataset, see the importance of exploratory data analysis to understand the features, and experiment with regularization.
+In this project I saw some of the challenges of working with a “real-world” dataset, see the importance of exploratory data analysis to understand the features, and experiment with regularization.